philrz/super/docs/language/operators/aggregate.md

 is `lower`.

-When the result of `aggregate` is a single value (e.g., a single aggregate function without group-by keys) and there is no field name specified, then the output is that single value rather than a single-field record containing that value.
+When the result of `aggregate` is a single value (e.g., a single aggregate function without grouping keys) and there is no field name specified, then the output is that single value rather than a single-field record containing that value.

-If the cardinality of group-by keys causes the memory footprint to exceed a limit, then each aggregate's partial results are spilled to temporary storage and the results merged into final results using an external merge sort.
+If the cardinality of grouping keys causes the memory footprint to exceed a limit, then each aggregate's partial results are spilled to temporary storage and the results merged into final results using an external merge sort.
 The same mechanism that spills to storage can also spill across the network